 It tastes amazing but im worried its too loose 🙁 it was definitely coating the side of the pan and when i ran my finger across the coating on the spoon, the streak stayed separated (hopefully I explained that well lol).
 Its still warm but so im hoping it will thicken up more once it cools

 It will definitely thicken as it cools.
-Homemade fruit curds tend to be looser than regular peanut butter for instance, but certainly still spreadable.
+Homemade fruit curds are often a looser consistency than store-bought, but certainly still spreadable.
 Enjoy.

 Thanks for such a comprehensive post!
 I made orange curd once and I think I scrambled it lol.
 I need to try it again as this sounds so delicious on everything 🙂